+Promotion rank for Physiotherapist II.

+Physiotherapist II

-Appointment Requirements : Senior Physiotherapist Promotion rank for Physiotherapist I. Physiotherapist I Promotion rank for Physiotherapist II.
-Physiotherapist II To be eligible for appointment to the grade of Physiotherapist II, a candidate must: (a) (i) have a professional Degree/Diploma in Physiotherapy issued by the Hong Kong Polytechnic/Polytechnic University, or equivalent; or (ii) have a Certificate of Registration (Part Ia or Ib) and a valid Practising Certificate issued by the Physiotherapists Board, Hong Kong; (b) have English Language (Syllabus B) and Chinese Language at Grade E or above in the Hong Kong Certificate of Education Examination, or equivalent [Note]; and (c) speak fluent Cantonese.
+To be eligible for appointment to the grade of Physiotherapist II, a candidate must:

+- (a) (i) have a professional Degree/Diploma in Physiotherapy issued by the Hong Kong Polytechnic/Polytechnic University, or equivalent; or - (ii) have a Certificate of Registration (Part Ia or Ib) and a valid Practising Certificate issued by the Physiotherapists Board, Hong Kong; - (b) have English Language (Syllabus B) and Chinese Language at Grade E or above in the Hong Kong Certificate of Education Examination, or equivalent [Note]; and - (c) speak fluent Cantonese.

 Note: The school may conduct the language proficiency test for those suitable candidates who do not possess the language qualifications.
 Provided that the school is satisfied with the candidates' language ability for carrying out the required duties, appointment can be offered.

-Promotion Prospects: Senior Physiotherapist Physiotherapists I will be eligible for consideration for promotion to Senior Physiotherapist, if they have at lea 5 years of satisfactory service as Physiotherapists I. Physiotherapist I Physiotherapists II will be eligible for consideration for promotion to Physiotherapist I, if they have at least two years of satisfactory service as Physiotherapists II.
+Promotion Prospects: Senior Physiotherapist

+Physiotherapists I will be eligible for consideration for promotion to Senior Physiotherapist, if they have at least 5 years of satisfactory service as Physiotherapists I.